Sample Itinerary - The Best of LABA LABA

 Days 2 - 5

-Formerly the northern part of Selous Game Reserve, Tanzania's Nyerere National Park is Africa’s largest National Park.
+Formerly the northern part of Selous Game Reserve, Nyerere National Park is Tanzania's largest National Park.
 Stretching over an impressive 30,893 square kilometres, the park is home to some of the world’s largest concentrations of wildlife, and the incredible diversity and sheer volume of animals draw visitors from around the globe.
 Travellers can look forward to spotting a wide collection of common and rare species including the famous Big Five, some rare species of antelopes like Roan Antelope, and large concentrations of elephant and hippos.
 Don’t miss the opportunity to take a boating safari on the exquisite Rufiji River, spot the endangered African wild dog, and enjoy a guided walking safari with a highly knowledgeable guide.

 Accommodation